-By four months, most babies begin to show preferences for sleeping longer at night.
+By four months, most babies start to show a preference for sleeping longer at night.
 By six months, many babies can go five to six hours or more without feeding and will begin to sleep through the night.
 Daytime naps are reduced as the baby grows.
-Babies up to 3 months of age should sleep 14 to 17 hours over a 24-hour period, according to the National Sleep Foundation.
+According to the National Sleep Foundation, babies up to three months of age should sleep 14 to 17 hours over a 24-hour period.

-Many will have established themselves in a daily sleep routine of two or three naps during the day, followed by a longer sleep during the night after a nighttime feeding.
-A baby who has been fed and sleepy can learn to fall asleep on his own between 4 and 6 months, or even earlier.
-Waking up at night is still normal after this, but if they have not yet learned to fall asleep on their own, they will usually want someone to comfort them when they wake up, even if they are not hungry.
+Many babies will have established a daily sleep routine of two or three naps during the day, followed by a longer sleep during the night after a nighttime feeding.
+A baby who has been fed and is sleepy can learn to fall asleep on their own between four and six months, or even earlier.
+Waking up at night is still normal after this, but if they haven't yet learned to fall asleep on their own, they will usually want someone to comfort them when they wake up, even if they are not hungry.
 Studies have shown that babies from families who use various “sleep training methods” are no longer more likely to have attachment, emotional, or behavioral problems later in childhood.